liangchen-datanerd/flink_data_analysis/README.md

 This project is licensed under the Apache License 2.0 License.

-Let's embark on this exciting journey of exploring US population analysis using Flink and Scala.
+Let's embark on this exciting journey of exploring data using Flink and Scala.
 Feel free to reach out with any questions or feedback.
 Happy coding!